lvruen

 The Commission is necessary for the following:

-• Ensure objective, scientific study of history;
+• To ensure an objective scientific study of history;